D4isDAVID/loadscreen/README.md

 ### No Bridge

-The loading screen shows up until the character spawns (or until a supported multicharacter script loads).
+The loading screen shows up until the character spawns or until another resource shuts it down, depending on the configuration.

 ### Multiple Styles